AndreyKoudr/TCAD/README.md

 main.cpp, see examples 1.1 ..
 1.12 : how to use curves, like create, smooth, intersect, order points etc.<br />
 <B>Important : set DEBUG_DIR for place to output of debug CAD files.</B>

+- 1.1 Curves : how to exclude neighbour duplicate nodes
+- 1.2 Curves : compare original points and low-power LSQ segment, do not expecta good correspondence - the lsq is a simple poly of power 3
+- 1.3 Curves : compare points and Bezier segment, do not expect a good correspondence - Bezier segment is qubic
+- 1.4 Curves : compare points and segment of orthogonal polynomials of degree 4.
+Starting END_ROUNDED
+  end is set to handle the round LE.
+- 1.5 Curves : compare points and Bezier curve (collection of Bezier segments).
+- 1.6 Curves : compare points and approximated b-spline.
+- 1.7 Curves : compare points and approximated b-spline with less number of control points (10 here).
+- 1.8 Curves : how to smooth a curve (curve2 below) with variuos approximants.
+- 1.9 Curves : how to diminish effect of smoothing near curve ends (much needed when handling surface control points)
+- 1.10 Curves : how to find parameter U for a point on curve.
+- 1.11 Curves : how to intersect by plane.
+- 1.12 Curves : how to intersect two curves.
+- 1.13 Curves : cut a piece of curve from the previous example
+- 1.14 Curves : order unordered points.